cesarParra/expression/README.md

 - When using the endpoint that takes a record Id as the context, the query is performed `with sharing`, so any records that the user does not have access to will not be returned or taken into account in the operation.
+- MAP only supports one level of relationship, so the second argument cannot contain references to children of the child record being mapped.
-- When extracting data out of child records through the TOLIST function, any null value is skipped.
+- When extracting data out of child records through the MAP function, any null value is skipped.
 Take this into account when computing information using list functions.